Archaic Greek sculpture

-Archaic Greek sculpture represents the first stages of the formation of a sculptural tradition that became one of the most significant in the entire history of Western art.
-The Archaic period of ancient Greece is poorly delimited, and there is great controversy among scholars on the subject.
-It is generally considered to begin between 700 and 650 BC and end between 500 and 480 BC, but some indicate a much earlier date for its beginning, 776 BC, the date of the first Olympiad.
-In this period the foundations were laid for the emergence of large-scale autonomous sculpture and monumental sculpture for the decoration of buildings.
-This evolution depended in its origins on the oriental and Egyptian influence, but soon acquired a peculiar and original character.
+Archaic Greek sculpture represents the first stage of the formation of the Greek sculptural tradition that became one of the most significant sculpture style in the entire history of the Western art period.
+The Archaic period of ancient Greece is poorly delimited with a great controversy among scholars.
+It is generally considered to begin between 700 and 650 BC and end between 500 and 480 BC, but some evidence has indicated a much earlier date for its beginning, 776 BC, the date of the first Olympiad.
+In this period, the foundations were laid for the emergence of large-scale autonomous sculpture and monumental sculpture serving the purpose of decoration on architectures.
+This evolution depended on the oriental and Egyptian influence, but soon acquired a peculiar and original character.

 For a long time considered a mere prelude to Classical Greece, today the Archaic period is seen as a moment of intense intellectual, political and artistic activity, during which decisive achievements were made for the consolidation of Greek culture as a whole, and the sculpture of that time has great merits of its own, being a vehicle of specific and fundamental meanings for the society from which it was born through the development of unique forms.

 From inauspicious beginnings, the sculpture of the Archaic period in its final stages attained high levels of aesthetic quality and formal complexity, signaling the passage from a practically aniconic culture to one in which visuality and figuration had become predominant, leaving a wide and seminal repertoire of representative types and modes, with particular emphasis on the human figure.

 Background

-There is evidence of human presence in the region now known as Greece – including the continental portion and the islands – since the Paleolithic, and in those early times their artifacts amounted to simple stone and bone tools and weapons, and pottery.
-By the Bronze Age there were already cultures of considerable artistic and cultural flourishing, the so-called Aegean civilizations, comprising the Minoan, Cycladic and Mycenaean cultures.
+There is evidence of human presence in the region now known as Greece – including the continental portion and the islands – since the Paleolithic period, and in those early times, their artifacts amounted to simple stone and bone tools and weapons, and pottery.
+By the Bronze Age, there were already flourishing culture and considerable artists, so-called Aegean civilizations, composing of the Minoan, Cycladic and Mycenaean cultures.
 Statuettes in marble and alabaster survive from Cycladic art, some reaching large dimensions, mostly representing female deities with their arms folded across their chests, but there are also male specimens and others in various positions, pieces that became famous and eagerly collected for their highly stylized forms that remind us a little of modern sculpture.
 But precisely this great interest has caused serious problems for archaeological research.
 Only about 10% of the Cycladic sculptures known today have a proven provenance, and it is suspected that the rest may be recent forgeries, an uncertainty that complicates the description and study of the functions and meanings of this production.
 Some pieces show traces of pigment, indicating that in remote times the practice of painting the surface of sculptures had already been established, which would be continued throughout the history of sculpture in Ancient Greece.